Banish Your Burnout! How to Create a Culture of Sustainability

 Why is burnout on the rise?

 The issue of burnout surfaces in my work with leaders continually.
-It’s nothing new, but COVID has escalated this crisis substantially.
-During the pandemic, employees have become three times more likely to report suffering from poor mental health.
+It’s nothing new, but rapid change, shifting priorities in trends and funding, have escalated this crisis substantially.
+We know from research that during the pandemic alone, employees became three times more likely to report suffering from poor mental health.
 For many, juggling work and home responsibilities causes a great deal of stress.

 Gallup has identified something called the wellbeing-engagement paradox.
-During normal times, wellbeing and engagement tend to be highly intertwined, but during the pandemic, engagement actually soared as wellness plummeted.
-To many, engagement was a “life raft of sorts,” Gallup explains.
-Leaders and their teams channeled all their worries and fears into rallying together to persevere through volatile times.
+During normal times, wellbeing and engagement tend to be highly intertwined, but during highly stressful events (like the pandemic), engagement actually soared as wellness plummeted.
+To many, engagement during stressful times is a “life raft of sorts,” Gallup explains.
+Leaders and their teams channel all their worries and fears into rallying together to persevere during hardship.

-The effort we’ve put in may be admirable, but it’s not sustainable.
-We were running on adrenaline, and that got us through, often with impressive results—but now many of us are crashing.
-And now, we’re suffering the consequences of forging tirelessly ahead under such a heavy burden of stress.
-Many are feeling disconnected from our work and our teams rather than unified.
+The effort we put in during a crisis may be admirable, but it’s not sustainable.
+Adrenaline helps get us through, often with impressive results—but then there is the crash after the adrenaline surge.
+Even years after the pandemic, burnout is still a pervasive workplace problem.
+And now, we’re all suffering the consequences of forging tirelessly ahead under the presence of constant stress.
+Many are still feeling disconnected from our work and our teams rather than unified.

 Resting and recharging is a countercultural notion, yet that’s exactly what we need to do.
 Getting more done over the long haul means slowing down in the present.
 As leaders, we need to build healthy cultures that support rest and renewal.